 Designing the best possible survey and encouraging thoughtful responses can help an institution achieve a great deal.
 When deciding what questions to include, consider both general questions and department-specific questions.

-It's a good idea to ask questions about each of these general topics, regardless of the course field.
-Questions about the professor are vital for determining professor effectiveness and making faculty decisions.
-The same goes for TA-related questions.
 Inquiries about the course help departments determine how students feel about each course, which might inform decisions about what courses to offer.

 In addition, student self-evaluation questions help to determine the nature of the student taking the evaluation, which might help legitimize survey results.
 Finally, open-ended questions are a vital part of the process, as they give students a chance to provide a more detailed explanation or address something not posed in another question.